 Library services, available to current students and faculty, support both academic and research pursuits.
 Services include the Pepperdine Campus Loan Service, which allows library books, journals, and videos to be transferred between any two Pepperdine libraries, and the Interlibrary Loan Service, which allows books, dissertations, and journal articles to be obtained from other libraries around the world.
+Specialized lending services are available to accommodate students enrolled in distance programs.
 In addition, Pepperdine librarians provide virtual and in-class instruction, workshops, and individual consultation in information-seeking skills and the use of library resources.
 Instruction may cover strategy and selection of library resources from both print and electronic resources.
 Reference assistance is additionally available via chat, e-mail, and texting.
 These services and more are described on the Pepperdine Libraries' website at library.pepperdine.edu.

-Library resources are described and may be accessed through the Pepperdine Libraries' website or WaveNet at https://wavenet.pepperdine.edu.
+Library resources are described and may be accessed through the Pepperdine Libraries' website or WaveNet at wavenet.pepperdine.edu.
 Access to the electronic databases and interlibrary loan requires authentication as a current faculty or staff member or student.